A Little Book for New Scientists - (Little Books) by Josh A Reeves & Steve Donaldson (Paperback)

 Review Quotes

 "A Little Book for New Scientists is certainly the most concise and helpful book for young persons (and their parents) on a science career that I have ever seen.
-I would hope that every young person considering a career in the sciences will read this book and then take it down off their shelf about once a year-rereading it regularly as they proceed through graduate school and their post-doc years.
-If I'd had this book when I was beginning my career, I would have wanted it in a prominent place on my bookshelf-right next to my Bible."
+I would hope that every young person considering a career in the sciences will read this book and then take it down off their shelf about once a year--rereading it regularly as they proceed through graduate school and their post-doc years.
+If I'd had this book when I was beginning my career, I would have wanted it in a prominent place on my bookshelf--right next to my Bible."

-"A Little Book for New Scientists is easily approachable, practically useful, and theologically rooted.
+--Darrel R. Falk, emeritus professor of biology at Point Loma Nazarene University, author of Coming to Peace with Science"A Little Book for New Scientists is easily approachable, practically useful, and theologically rooted.
 This book would be immensely valuable for high school students considering a career in science and for college students transitioning from the study of science to the practice of science.
 Clergy and parents of new scientists, while not the intended audience, would likewise benefit from lessons the book offers.
 Josh Reeves and Steve Donaldson have written an important book that has the potential to guide the spiritual and professional development of future Christians in science for years to come."

 Josh A. Reeves (PhD, Boston University) is a project administrator in the Samford University Center for Science and Religion in Birmingham, Alabama.
 He manages the New Directions in Science and Religion project, which brings constructive science and religion dialogue into the church.